dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 For distortion correction, I followed the instructions from the course materials to use the OpenCV findChessboardCorners() method on each chessboard image provided after converting them to greyscale.
 The corners are appended to an image points array, and then the OpenCV calibrateCamera() method is used to calculate distortion coefficients and the camera matrix.

-I setup a method to apply this distortion correction to an input image image using the OpenCV undistort() function.
+I setup a method to apply this distortion correction to an input image using the OpenCV undistort() function.
 I tried this out on straight_lines2.jpg and saw this result:

 ![alt text][image1]